plq/mimi/draft-arslan-mimi-outer-03.md

 recursive structure.
-The JMAP protocol also adds blob support which adds an alternate transport for binary data, which not only dramatically lowers the impact of using a text-only format, but also makes it possible to bundle arbitrary size or amount of attachments together.
+The JMAP protocol also adds blob support which adds an alternate transport for binary data, which not only dramatically lowers the impact of using a text-only format, but also makes it possible to bundle arbitrary size or number of attachments together.

 However, email lacks structure, except in very niche applications like meeting requests, which renders it non-suitable for most of instant messaging